Cinnamon Walnut Protein Granola

 - 2 cups puffed rice

-- 2 cups puffed amaranth or more rice
+- 2 cups puffed millet (or more puffed rice, or vise versa)

 - Preheat the oven to 325 F (if your oven defaults to 350, make sure you turn it down!
 Otherwise you will end up with very burnt-y granola).
-Spread the oats on a baking sheet and sprinkle the quinoa or seeds over top (if using).
-Place oats in oven while it’s heating and remove when they’re lightly toasted – this should be around the time your oven reaches 325.
-If your walnuts aren’t toasted yet, spread them on another baking sheet and toast them along with the oats.
+Spread the oats evenly on a baking sheet.
+Place in oven while it’s heating and remove when they’re lightly toasted – this should be around the time your oven reaches 325.
+If any of your nuts/seeds aren’t toasted yet, spread them on another baking sheet and toast them along with the oats.

-- Meanwhile, combine the maple syrup, brown sugar, oil, peanut butter, and water in a large bowl.
+- Meanwhile, combine the maple syrup, peanut butter, coconut oil, and water in a large bowl.
 Microwave for 30 seconds, stir to incorporate everything, and microwave for 30 seconds more.
 Whisk again.

-- Add protein powder, salt, cinnamon, turmeric, ginger, and vanilla and whisk one final time.
+- Add protein powder and whisk until combined and there are no clumps (depending on your protein powder, you may need to mix it more).
+Add salt, cinnamon, turmeric, ginger, and vanilla and whisk one final time.

-- Add puffed rice & amaranth, oats, and walnuts to the liquid ingredients.
+- Add puffed rice & millet, toasted oats, and nuts to the liquid ingredients.
 Stir, making sure all the dry ingredients are evenly coated.

-- When the granola is mostly cool, peel off the foil and break into bite-sized pieces (I like to use the baking pan to catch the falling granola).
+- When the granola is mostly cool, break the granola into bite-sized pieces.
 Store in an airtight container.
 Granola should keep for a few weeks, but it probably won’t last that long!

 You might also like